ORNL/VERTEX-CFD/paper/paper.md

 Such approach can only be made possible by setting clear requirements and review processes for all developers contributing to the project code: any changes and additions to the source code are reviewed and tested before being merged.
 VERTEX-CFD software is tested daily on a continuous integration (CI) workflow hosted on the ORNL network.
 Each new physics is implemented in closure models with unit tests that are run on CPU and GPU nodes.

-Physical models and coupling between equations were verified and validated against benchmark problems taken from the published literature: isothermal flows [@Taylor-green-vortex, @10.1115/1.3240731; @Clausen2013], heated flows [@Kuehn_Goldstein_1976; @tritton_1959], transient and steady-state cases, turbulent cases [@nicoud:hal-00910373; @nasa-web], and MHD flows [@SMOLENTSEV201565].
+Physical models and coupling between equations were verified and validated against benchmark problems taken from the published literature: isothermal flows [@Taylor-green-vortex; @10.1115/1.3240731; @Clausen2013], heated flows [@Kuehn_Goldstein_1976; @tritton_1959], transient and steady-state cases, turbulent cases [@nicoud:hal-00910373; @nasa-web], and MHD flows [@SMOLENTSEV201565].

 # Conclusions and current development activities